Knicks Injury Report Against The Nets

 The New York Knicks are hosting the Brooklyn Nets in Manhattan at Madison Square Garden on Wednesday evening, and their injury report for the game can be seen in the screenshot that is captured below from the NBA;s official injury report.

-Derrick Rose, RJ Barrett, Nerlens Noel and Luka Samanic have all been ruled out for the game.
+Derrick Rose, Miles McBride, RJ Barrett, Nerlens Noel and Luka Samanic have all been ruled out for the game.

 Both teams come into Wednesday night in massive slumps as the Knicks have lost two games in a row, and are just 2-8 in their last ten games overall.